 Class Action Defence

-- Representing Canadian and international clients in the defence of class action proceedings, including indemnity claims arising from class action settlements, in a variety of practice areas.
+- Representing Canadian and international clients in the defence of large indemnity claims arising from class action settlements.

 - Co-Chair of the firm’s Class Action Practice Group.